Showwwwwwwww/HRI_CV_LLM/client/README.md

 We use Whisper Module to do the audio transcription.
 But this module in this reposuitory have some redundent part, because I tried to use the Diarization version at first, but the current work only do for one person.
 You can directly and simply use the [**Whisper**](https://github.com/openai/whisper) API if you only have one person speaking.

+## LLM Module
+**Related File** `./llmControl.py`

+This file is utilizing the OpenAI API to call the server that we created by the LLM.
+Meanwhile, this file will create the profile for new users or some precess for the previous users.
+Furthermore, it will store the all profile and realted information after the main preocess finished to keep the memory for each person.

 ## Communication Behavior
 **Related File** `./client3.py`